xliu0628/data_analysis/README.md

 # data_analysis
-using CDO to do simple data analysis, e.g. get the eddy momentum flux.
+using CDO, python etc. to do simple data analysis, e.g. get the eddy momentum flux.